acolote1998/humble-gladiators-2/docs/TO DOs.md

 # TO DOs - Humble Gladiators 2

+- [ ] Make each character instance have an attribute imgbyte[] (whatever it is) battleScenario / battleGround.
+And when we get the character from the booster, we also generate its battle scenario, so each scenario and battle can feel unique.

+- [ ] make the response DTO for objects have a boolean new attribute, so when we open a booster, we can display in the frontend if the card is new or we already had / had seen it

+- [ ] impement hero inventory, equippment / removing equippment function

 - [ ] Implement back of cards generation on campaign creation

 - [ ] Improve rendering of campaign list in frontend -> make the campaign itm list more visually attractive.